Fatty acid: Carbon atom numbering

 The position of each carbon atom in the backbone of a fatty acid is usually indicated by counting from 1 at the −COOH end.
 Carbon number x is often abbreviated C-x (or sometimes Cx), with x = 1, 2, 3, etc. This is the numbering scheme recommended by the IUPAC.

 Another convention uses letters of the Greek alphabet in sequence, starting with the first carbon after the carboxyl group.
 Thus carbon α (alpha) is C-2, carbon β (beta) is C-3, and so forth.

 Although fatty acids can be of diverse lengths, in this second convention the last carbon in the chain is always labelled as ω (omega), which is the last letter in the Greek alphabet.
 A third numbering convention counts the carbons from that end, using the labels "ω", "ω−1", "ω−2".
 Alternatively, the label "ω−x" is written "n−x", where the "n" is meant to represent the number of carbons in the chain.

 In either numbering scheme, the position of a double bond in a fatty acid chain is always specified by giving the label of the carbon closest to the carboxyl end.
 Thus, in an 18 carbon fatty acid, a double bond between C-12 (or ω−6) and C-13 (or ω−5) is said to be "at" position C-12 or ω−6.
 The IUPAC naming of the acid, such as "octadec-12-enoic acid" (or the more pronounceable variant "12-octadecanoic acid") is always based on the "C" numbering.

 The notation Δx,y,... is traditionally used to specify a fatty acid with double bonds at positions x,y,....
 (The capital Greek letter "Δ" (delta) corresponds to Roman "D", for Double bond).
 Thus, for example, the 20-carbon arachidonic acid is Δ5,8,11,14, meaning that it has double bonds between carbons 5 and 6, 8 and 9, 11 and 12, and 14 and 15.

-In the context of human diet and fat metabolism, unsaturated fatty acids are often classified by the position of the double bond closest to the ω carbon (only), even in the case of multiple double bonds such as the essential fatty acids.
+In the context of human diet and fat metabolism, unsaturated fatty acids are often classified by the position of the double bond closest between to the ω carbon (only), even in the case of multiple double bonds such as the essential fatty acids.
 Thus linoleic acid (18 carbons, Δ9,12), γ-linolenic acid (18-carbon, Δ6,9,12), and arachidonic acid (20-carbon, Δ5,8,11,14) are all classified as "ω−6" fatty acids; meaning that their formula ends with –CH=CH–CH_{2}–CH_{2}–CH_{2}–CH_{2}–CH_{3}.

 Fatty acids with an odd number of carbon atoms are called odd-chain fatty acids, whereas the rest are even-chain fatty acids.
 The difference is relevant to gluconeogenesis.